fpechon/SummerSchool/README.md

 require("CASdatasets")
 ```

-If the installation worked correctly, the following lines should load a dataset and show the first few lines.
+If the installation succeeded, the following lines should load a dataset and show the first six lines.

 ``` r
 data("freMTPLfreq")